pretyflaco/bitcoingovernance/index.md

 Moreover, this difficulty creates natural incentives for users to educate themselves and to seek out reliable sources of information.
 It encourages the development of a community of informed participants who can help guide decisions and provide expertise where needed.

-# creating and educating free users
+# Creating and educating free users

 The creation of free users cannot be rushed or forced.
 It emerges through a process of patient education and the gradual development of tools and resources that make freedom more accessible.